kevinhughes27/parity-server/README.md

 To reset your local database you can reset the db file using git checkout.

-There is also an automated test suite which can be run using the `python test.py`.
+There is also an automated test suite which can be run using the `nosetests3`.

 Production Setup (AWS)